PaulQbFeng/road_segmentation/README.md

 C:> activate tensorflow
 (tensorflow)C:> pip install --ignore-installed --upgrade tensorflow-gpu'

 At this point you have Cuda, CudNN and Tensorflow working.
 Now install Keras with command
 C:> pip install keras
- C:> pip install h5py
- C:> pip install cython
+C:> pip install h5py                                                                                                          <br>C:> pip install cython
 (this last command is if you use windows, for linux please refer to this forum https://github.com/keras team/keras/issues/3426)

 **Setup**